Neptune Blog

 file_writer = tf.summary.create_file_writer(logdir)

-At the beginning of this article (in the “How to run TensorBoard” section), you specified that the image shape was 28 by 28.
+At the beginning of this article (in the “How to run TensorBoard” section), we specified that the image shape was 28×28.
 It is important information when reshaping the images before writing them to TensorBoard.
 You also need to specify the channel to be 1 because the images are grayscale.
 Afterward, you use the file_write to write the images to TensorBoard.

 import numpy as np